Liam Payne, former One Direction member, dies at 31 in Argentina hotel fall

-BUENOS AIRES, Argentina (AP) — Former One Direction singer Liam Payne, 31, was found dead after falling from a hotel balcony in Buenos Aires on Wednesday, local officials said.
+BUENOS AIRES, Argentina (AP) — Former One Direction singer Liam Payne, 31, whose chart-topping British boy band generated a global following of swooning fans, was found dead Wednesday after falling from a hotel balcony in Buenos Aires, local officials said.

 Buenos Aires police said in a statement that Payne fell from the third floor of the Casa Sur Hotel in the trendy Palermo neighborhood of Argentina's capital, resulting in “extremely serious injuries.”
 Medics confirmed his death on the spot, the statement said.

-Pablo Policicchio, the spokesperson for the Security Ministry of Buenos Aires municipality, said in a statement to The Associated Press that Payne “had thrown himself from the balcony of his room.”
-He said police were dispatched to the hotel in response to an emergency call about an “aggressive man who could be under the influence of drugs or alcohol.”
-Arriving police heard a thud and found Payne's body in the hotel courtyard, Policicchio said.
+The police statement to The Associated Press said Payne “had jumped from the balcony of his room.”
+Police rushed to the hotel in response to an emergency call just after 5 p.m. local time warning of an “aggressive man who could be under the influence of drugs or alcohol,” the statement added.

+The hotel manager can be heard on a 911 call obtained by the AP saying they had "a guest who is overwhelmed with drugs and alcohol ...
+He’s destroying the entire room and, well, we need you to send someone, please.”
+The manager's voice became more anxious as the call went on, noting the room had a balcony.

-Alberto Crescenti, head of the state emergency medical system, said on Argentina’s Todo Noticias TV channel that authorities were investigating the circumstances of his death and conducting an autopsy.
-He declined to answer further questions about the incident, including whether Payne jumped from the balcony or fell by accident.
+Alberto Crescenti, head of the state emergency medical system, told Argentina’s Todo Noticias TV channel that authorities were investigating the circumstances of his death and conducting an autopsy.

 Payne had been vocal about struggling with alcoholism, posting a video in July 2023 to his YouTube channel where he said he had been sober for six months after receiving treatment.
 Representatives for Payne did not immediately return emails and calls.

-One Direction fans flocked from across Buenos Aires to the Casa Sur Hotel after the news broke, forming lines that spilled into the street as police stood sentinel outside.
-Young women at the scene expressed shock and heartbreak.
+Dozens of One Direction fans flocked from across Buenos Aires to the Casa Sur Hotel after the news broke, forming lines that spilled into the cordoned-off street outside the hotel where police stood sentinel.
+Forensic investigators were seen exiting the hotel, from where Payne’s body was removed around three hours after the fall.
+Young women filming with their cellphones expressed shock and heartbreak as a makeshift memorial with rows of candles and bouquets quickly grew outside the hotel.

+Each member had their own persona, with Payne — who hailed from Wolverhampton, a city in the West Midlands region of England — being known as the responsible one.
 The band became known for their pop sound and romantic hits like “What Makes You Beautiful,” “Night Changes” and “Story of My Life.”
-They had six Top 10 hits on the Billboard charts by the time they disbanded in 2016.
-They had a loyal fan base, many of whom were teen girls, who became known as “Directioners.”
+Payne had prominent solos on songs including “Stole My Heart” and “Change Your Ticket,” co-writing several of the band's hits.
+They had six Top 10 hits on the Billboard charts by the time they disbanded in 2016 and a highly loyal fan base, known as “Directioners,” many of whom were teen girls.

 After the group's dissolution, Payne — like each of his erstwhile bandmates — pursued a solo career, shifting toward EDM and hip-hop.
 His 2017 single "Strip That Down," featuring Quavo, reached the Billboard Top 10, and stayed on the charts for several months.
 He put out an album "LP1" in 2019, and his last release — a single called "Teardrops" — was released in March.

 Payne had a 7-year-old son, Bear Grey Payne, with his former girlfriend, the musician Cheryl who was known as Cheryl Cole when she performed with Girls Aloud.
-She was an "X Factor" judge during One Direction's season.
-Payne was previously engaged to Maya Henry, although they split in 2022.
+She was an "X Factor" judge during One Direction's season, although their relationship began years later.
+Payne was previously engaged to Maya Henry, from August 2020 to early 2022.
 Henry released a novel earlier this year that she said was based on their relationship.

 In addition to his son, he is survived by his parents, Geoff and Karen Payne, and his two older sisters, Ruth and Nicola.

 Huamani reported from Los Angeles.
-AP journalists Natacha Pisarenko and Debora Rey contributed reporting from Buenos Aires, Argentina.
+Associated Press journalists Natacha Pisarenko and Debora Rey contributed reporting from Buenos Aires, Argentina.

 Credit: Rich Fury/Invision/AP